Juventus vs Napoli

 Here is an example from a larger perspective as we can see how man-orientated Juve were in their attempt to disrupt Napoli’s build-up play.
 They man-mark every player in Napoli’s half to force Reina into a long pass.

 On the occasions Napoli had the ball in possession and Juve couldn’t press, they steered them towards the wide areas and looked to overload around the ball to win it back with Napoli exposed.
 One example of this approach can be seen in the image below.
 However, while it did lead to a couple of turnovers, Juve didn’t create any dangerous chances from this approach.

 It wouldn’t be Napoli though if they didn’t find ways out of Juve’s pressure.
 The main method they use, as always, was bounce-passes into higher positioned players, often Allan or Hamsik, who would then lay it back to players behind them such as Jorginho.
 One example is pictured below when Koulibaly plays a pass into the marked Hamsik who lays it back to Jorgino who has lots of space and can then progress the play forward or to the other side.

 Another way they managed to break the press was through the intelligent positioning of Hamsik who often stayed on the blindside of Khedira who often got attracted to the ball and forgot about the Slovakian he was supposed to mark.
 The two images below highlights how Napoli break the press through Hamsik’s positioning.

-So, while Juve’s press limited the amount of times Napoli could build up attacks as they would have liked, the away side managed to break through the press on multiple occasions due to their strong organization in possession and intelligent positioning of players like Hamsik.
+So, while Juve’s press limited the number of times Napoli could build up attacks as they would have liked, the away side managed to break through the press on multiple occasions due to their strong organization in the possession and intelligent positioning of players like Hamsik.